grscheller/neovim-notes/notes/01-AbsoluteMinimalTextEditing.md

 # Absolute Minimum One Needs to Know

 Let's say you've logged into some server which only has vi or vim installed.
-No emacs, no nano.
+No emacs, no nano, no vscode.
 You only have one quick edit to do, so it is not worth installing your favorite editor.
 Here is some critical info you need to know in order to sub-marginally accomplish your task.

 ## How to exit vi/vim/nvim